 But you can't give up, okay?

-God's warriors don't quit and they don't give up.
-They keep going--they keep on being brave--even when it's hard.
+Don't quit and don't give up.
+Keep going--keep on being brave--even when it's hard.

 It'll all be worth it in the end.